-Housing Association legislation requires the Board of Management to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Association and of the income and expenditure of the Association for that period.
+Housing Association legislation requires the Board of Management to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Group and Association and of the income and expenditure of the Group and Association for that period.
 In preparing those financial statements the Board is required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Association will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group or Association will continue in business.

-The Board of Management, advised by the Senior Management Team, is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Association.
-They are also responsible for safeguarding the assets of the Association and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Board of Management, advised by the Senior Management Team, is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Group and Association.
+They are also responsible for safeguarding the assets of the Group and Association and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-REPORT OF THE BOARD OF MANAGEMENT (INCORPORATING THE STRATEGIC REPORT) FOR THE YEAR ENDED 31 MARCH 2019
+REPORT OF THE BOARD OF MANAGEMENT (INCORPORATING THE STRATEGIC REPORT) FOR THE YEAR ENDED 31 MARCH 2020